 At the end of the course the students will be able to have a correct pronunciation of the language, as well as getting familiar with its different basic features.
-They will be able to have a basic conversation and oral understanding about various everyday situations such as talking about their house, the activities in their free time and what they like and dislike, etc. The same skills will be developed for the written language (reading and writing) but the focus will stay on the oral skills; The course will also give the learners some knowledge of Italy, its culture and lifestyle.
+They will be able to have a basic conversation and oral understanding about various everyday situations such as introducing themselves and others, greeting, asking and giving information, etc. The same skills will be developed for the written language (reading and writing) but the focus will stay on the oral skills; The course will also give the learners some knowledge of Italy, its culture and lifestyle.